Types of blister packaging

 After the sealing tray is moved into position under the seal head, the heated sealing head is pressed down with tremendous pressure.
 This pressure pushes the blister and card together.
 The process melts the adhesive and bonding the 2 parts together.

 A trapped blister package is a step up from a face seal card both aesthetically and security wise.
 It is also often used for capsule packaging.
 Foil backed blisters (which will not seal to a face seal card) can be trapped between the front and back layers.
-The capsule protrudes through the front of the package.
+The product protrudes through the front of the package.
 A trapped card is the same width as a normal card but twice as long and scored in the middle.
 The front of the card is cut out to leave a hole where the product will sit.

 The card is loaded into the tray with the front side down.
 The blister and product then go into the cutout in the front, and the back is folded over until it sits on the front.
 This type of card has the adhesive on the inside of the package.
 When the heat and pressure from the blister sealer are introduced, the adhesive melts and bonds the two halves of paper together.
 This traps the flange of the blister in between layers.